 Low mileage discounts

 The more time a teen drives a vehicle, the greater their chances of being involved in an auto accident or moving violation.
-Adolescents who drive low miles per year may be entitled to a discount.
+Adolescents who drive fewer annual miles may be entitled to a discount.

-Insurance providers often offer telematics programs, which reward safe driving practices with a discount based on a driving score determined by a smartphone app if your insurer offers one.
+Insurance providers often offer telematics programs, which reward safe driving practices with a discount based on a driving score determined by a smartphone app or plug-in device.

-Young adult drivers who live on campus for college or attend school in another state and leave their car parked at the family home may be eligible for a distant student discount, says Justin Yoshizawa, director of product management at Mercury Insurance in Brea, California.
+Young drivers who live on campus for college or attend school in another state and leave their car parked at the family home may be eligible for a distant student discount, says Justin Yoshizawa, director of product management at Mercury Insurance in Brea, California.

 “Many insurers provide discounts for students who live 100 miles away or more.
 Combined with a good student discount, this could provide substantial savings for families when it comes to car insurance,” he says.

-How do you decide which vehicles to attach to your teen?
+How do you decide which vehicle to attach to your teen for your insurance policy?

 Take the time to carefully consider which vehicle your teen should be assigned to drive and which vehicles are off-limits.
 But remember that most auto insurance policies will allow the teen to drive any car in the household.